dino-/ks-download/README.md

 ## Configuration and execution

-`ks-locate.conf`, `ks-dbinsert.conf` and `GoogleAPIKey` files will be looked for by default in `.` relative to where you ran `ks-locate` or `ks-dbinsert` from.
-But it can be nicer to run from within a directory tree where inspection files and output files will be written.

-To set up for running like this:

-Make a directory for config files, and copy the two conf files into it, along with your Google API key in a file.
-This can be anywhere as long as they're together.
-How about in `$HOME`, like this:
+Make a directory for config files, and copy or link the conf files into it, along with your Google API key in a file.
+The defaults are expecting `$HOME/.config/kitchensnitch`

       $HOME/
          .config/